Robust Forecasting using Predictive Generalized Synchronization in Reservoir Computing: Assessing Successful Reservoir Properties

-After running the test for GS and performing a hyperparameter search, the question arises of how to guarantee stable forecasting.
+~ After running the test for PGS and performing a hyperparameter search, the question arises of how to guarantee stable forecasting.
 One often encounters the two situations in RC: \begin{itemize} \item The forecast starts out close to the data but then quickly diverges and becomes non-physical \item The forecast is ``good'' for certain initial starting conditions but not for others. \end{itemize}

 The problem of finding a set of hyperparameters that will give robust predictions is one of the main challenges in reservoir computing and RNNs in general.
 The definition of a robust set of hyperparameters is one in which neither the randomness of the adjacency matrix $A_{\alpha\,\beta}$ or the training data set causes the reservoir to fail in prediction.
-An example of robustness is shown in Fig. (\ref{fig: robust}) for a Lorenz63 input system.
+An example of robustness is shown in Fig.(\ref{fig: robust}) for a Lorenz63 input system.
 Many sets of parameters work well for a particular example or point on the attractor.
 It is more challenging to find a set of parameters that predict well for many initial conditions and for different instantiations of the RC.

-The typical approach for evaluating machine learning predictions with the mean squared error over a test set does not capture a key feature of RC.
-A well trained RC should be able to give good short term predictions for {\bf all} initial starting points {\bf and} be stable in the medium to long term.
-This feature is called attractor reconstruction~\cite{Lu18}.
-Instead of a test set, we propose an additional criterion for RC evaluation; {\bf a well trained RC reproduces the spectrum of Lyapunov exponents of the input system $F_u$}---see Fig. (\ref{fig: lyap_predlor96}) for an example.
+The typical approach for evaluating ML predictions with the mean squared error over a test set does not capture a key feature of RC; a well trained RC should be able to give good short term predictions for {\bf all} initial starting points {\bf and} be stable in the medium to long term.
+This feature is called attractor reconstruction~\cite{hunt19}.
+Instead of a test set, we propose an additional criterion for RC evaluation; {\bf a well trained RC reproduces the spectrum of Lyapunov exponents of the input system $F_u$}; Fig.(\ref{fig: lyap_predlor96}) for an example.

 Lyapunov exponents (LEs) characterize the average global error growth rate of a dynamical system \cite{Lyapunov} along directions in phase space.
-One can calculate the $N$ LEs of the forecast reservoir Eq.\eqref{eq: synchronization_pred} and compare them to the $D$ exponents of the input system.
+One can calculate the $N$ LEs of the forecast reservoir $\dot{\r}(t) = \F_r(\r(t), \bvarphi(\r(t),\btheta)$ and compare the largest of them to the $D$ exponents of the input system.
 If the $D$ largest LEs match and the smaller $N-D$ exponents of the RC are negative, then the two systems will have the same global behavior, increasing the likelihood of robust, stable predictions.
+It is important to note that the exponents of the input system can be calculated directly from experimental data \cite{abar96}.